 Community engagement is critical to conserving our waterways.
-Name that Creek is a RiverLink program that connects communities with local unnamed streams through naming campaigns.
+Name that Creek is a RiverLink program that connects communities with local unnamed streams.
 RiverLink works with residents living near an unnamed stream to collect potential names and create a poll.
 The winning name is then chosen democratically by community vote.
 Proposed stream names should be distinctive to the area, inspired by local history, folklore, or surrounding flora and fauna.